-Leadership here means able to carry people along towards achieving set goals of the organization.
-The leadership of a public organization is solely in the hands of the government who directs the organization and dictates which way they should go; while the leadership of the private organization rests with private individuals who own and manage the affairs.
-The private organization enjoys less interference from the government and they can reach their leaders easily but this is not so for public organizations.
+Leadership here means being able to carry people along towards achieving the set goals of the organisation.
+The leadership of a public organisation is solely in the hands of the government who directs the organisation and dictates which way they should go; while the leadership of the private organisation rests with private individuals who own and manage the affairs.
+Private organisation enjoys less interference from the government and they can reach their leaders easily but this is not so for public organisations.

 c.
-Organization structure
+Organisation structure

-Organizational structure is basically how information flows within the organization.
+Organisational structure is basically how information flows within the organisation.
 Here everyone knows who to report to and who is subordinate to him/her.
-A good organizational structure divides members' duty into distinct tasks which helps to coordinate tasks and accomplish the mission and goals of the organization.
-Public organizational structure is lengthy and has some bottle necks but private organizational structure has a shorter span and bottle necks are reduced.
+A good organisational structure divides members duties into distinct tasks which help to coordinate tasks and accomplish the mission and goals of the organisation.
+Public organisational structure is lengthy and has some bottlenecks but the private organisational structure has a shorter span and bottlenecks are reduced.